dark-geo/yabigooo/README.md

 b.downloadTiles()
 ```

-After all the tiles have been downloaded, run stitchTiles.py to merge files
+After all the tiles have been downloaded, all tiles can be merged and georeferenced
-and then crop it to fit the bounding rectangle

 ```Batchfile
 b.stitchTiles()